krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 ## Usage Metrics
 No additional setup is required to obtain usage metrics from Azure.
+The Helm chart already includes an `exporterscraperconfig.yaml` file among its templates, which contains the configuration for the exporters and scrapers related to usage metrics.

+## Optimizations
+The optimizations rely on Open Policy Agent.
+The instances of this composition definition will install it automatically through the [finops-webhook-template-chart](https://github.com/krateoplatformops/finops-webhook-template-chart), which is imported as a dependency.
+The template checks whether the webhook already exists, if it does not then it creates it, otherwise it does nothing.

 ## Krateo Composable FinOps
 To start the exporter/scraper for all costs and CPU usage of VMs, see the following [sample](/samples/exporterscrapersample.yaml).
 It also includes the configuration for the external-secrets operator, which handles retrieving bearer tokens from Azure.
 See the installation instructions here: [Getting started](https://external-secrets.io/latest/introduction/getting-started/).